-JPL1 enables or disables the LAN ports on the serverboard.
+JPL1 enables or disables the LAN ports 1/2 and 3/4.
 See the table on the right for jumper settings.
 The default setting is Enabled.

-LAN Enable Jumper Settings
+LAN Enable/Disable Jumper Settings

 Jumper Setting Definition

-1-2 Enabled (default)
+1-2 Enabled

 2-3 Disabled